 When Christina joined Alyce, she reviewed all the accounts the marketing team was targeting and was surprised to find they weren’t hitting the right ones.

-Often, what happens in these situations is that one team blames the other for the mistake instead of approaching the issue from a problem-solving point of view.
+Usually, one team blames the other.
+Christina didn't.
+She asked what was broken and how to fix it.
 Instead of going down that route, Christina had a difficult conversation with Nick about the marketing team’s processes and what they were doing wrong in terms of targeting.

 Christina came away with a better understanding of the issues Nick’s team was facing (unexpected turnover, resulting in less staff), and Nick was able to chalk out what his team needed to do to get back on track.